bhansconnect/alphazero-pybind11/README.md

 ### Prereqs

-This project has a few prereqs, but should be usable on Linux, Windows, or Mac (note, M1 may have some architecture problems between python and the built c++).
+This project has a few prereqs, but should be usable on Linux, Windows, or Mac.

 1. You need a C++ toolchain, ninja, and the meson build system.
 All of this information can be found in [the meson installation guide](https://mesonbuild.com/SimpleStart.html).